cloudflare/stpyv8/README.md

 ### MacOS

 Building on MacOS requires full [XCode](https://developer.apple.com/xcode/) (not just the command line tools) to compile V8.
-The command line tools bundled with XCode are required (rather than the stand-alone command line tools, sometime requiring [drastic measures](https://bugs.chromium.org/p/chromium/issues/detail?id=729990#c1) .)
+The command line tools bundled with XCode are required (rather than the stand-alone command line tools, sometimes requiring [drastic measures](https://bugs.chromium.org/p/chromium/issues/detail?id=729990#c1) .)

 Using [HomeBrew](https://brew.sh) makes the boost-python and related dependencies easier for STPyV8: